laanwj/munt/README.md

 TODO:

 - There is currently no GUI
 - How to send SysEx events to a LV2 plugin?
-MT-32 uses this to load custom timbres.
+In a real MT-32 this is used to load custom timbres.
 Do hosts support this?
-  It would be useful to be able to do this in the GUI.
+  If not we're currently stuck with the default patches.
+It would be useful to be able to do this in the GUI
 - Load/Save state extension (could use .syx dump)

 Install